Read This First

 Prompt 3: In which fields are philosophy graduates increasingly being recruited.

-The central claim is this: Philosophy graduates are increasingly being recruited in various fields, reflecting the broad applicability of the skills they acquire through their studies.
+In plain terms: Philosophy graduates are increasingly being recruited in various fields, reflecting the broad applicability of the skills they acquire through their studies.

 Philosophy graduates are recruited for their ability to tackle ethical issues related to technology, AI ethics, and the social impact of technology.
 Their skills are valuable in developing ethical guidelines for AI and tech products.